🌿 How to Build Body Awareness 🌿

 Let the sensations become louder.

-It shows you where you’re tight, where you're tired, where you're holding, and where you’re ready to soften.
+Let it show you where it's tight, tired, where it's holding, and where it's ready to soften.

 1. Stretching: “Where does it feel tight?”